IBM/ibm-block-csi-driver/docs/content/release_notes/limitations.md

 ## IBM Storage Virtualize® partitions and high availability partitions (PBHA) limitations

-- Snapshots aren't supported yet in HA (IBM Storage Virtualize® 9.1.0.1)
+- HA Snapshots are support starting IBM Storage Virtualize® version 9.1.1.
-- iSCSI connectivity (from cluster to storage) isn't supported in PBHA (can be used with other partition types)
 - Some features aren't supported for partitions, please refer to the docuemntation for details.
 For example - as of time of this release (1.13.1) IO groups are not supported and shouldn't be used.

 ## HyperSwap volume limitations